 Subproperty of: E7 Activity.
 P15 was influenced by (influenced): E1 CRM Entity from head quarters can start a military manoeuvre.

-Scope note: This property describes an item or items that are regarded as a reason for carrying out the E7 the resignation of the chief executive (E7) was motivated by the collapse of SwissAir
+Scope note: This property describes an item or items that are regarded as a reason for carrying out the E7

 For example, the discovery of a large hoard of treasure may call for a celebration, an order